AventusDAO/avn-explorer/packages/config/README.md

 ## Environement variables

-Add these to the app utilizng the package:
+Add these variable to the app using this package:
 ```
 DB_NAME=avn-balances
 DB_PASS=avn-balances